Australian Long-finned Eel

 park

-Habitat Found in a wide range of freshwater habitats including rivers, creeks, lakes, and suburban garden ponds with connections to waterways.
+Habitat Found in a variety of water bodies including rivers, creeks, swamps, lakes, and urban farm dams.

 Behavior